- 1 Xia Dynasty 2100 B.C. – 1600 B.C.

 Three Kingdoms 220 – 280

 Although the main characters in the Chinese literary “The Romance of the Three Kingdoms” are Liu Bei, Cao Cao, and Sun Quan, especially Liu Bei, the period of the Three Kingdoms actually began in 220 AD when Cao Pi usurped the Han Dynasty.
 The following year Liu Bei declaimed his emperor right in the south-western region (so-called Shu Han), and Sun Quan declaimed his emperor right in the Yangtze River region in 229 AD (so-called Dong Wu), which marks the Three Kingdoms were formally established.
-The Three Kingdoms ended in 280 AD when the Western Jin Dynasty replaced the Dong Wu.
+The Three Kingdoms ended in 280 AD when the Western Jin Dynasty replaced Dong Wu.

 Western Jin Dynasty 266 – 316

-Soon after the establishment of the Western Jin Dynasty, the “Eight Kings Rebellion” occurred within the ruling class.
+Soon after establishing the Western Jin Dynasty, the “Eight Kings Rebellion” occurred within the ruling class.
 The war forced ordinary people to go bankrupt and became refugees.
 Production in the Guanzhong area was severely damaged, which lead to the weak of the Western Jin Dynasty.
 In 301, Li-Te, the leader of refugees, launched an uprising in Mianzhu, which effectively attacked the rule of the Western Jin Dynasty.
 The Hun aristocrat Liu Yuan took the opportunity to fight against the Jin Dynasty.
 In 316, the Huns captured Chang’an and destroyed the Western Jin Dynasty.

 Eastern Jin Dynasty 317 – 420